Stewart Bell Jr. Archives

 Saturday, 10 a.m. - 2 p.m.

-Beginning Wednesday, July 8, the Reading Room of the Stewart Bell Jr. Archives will reopen to researchers.
+The Reading Room of the Stewart Bell Jr. Archives is reopen to researchers.
 For the safety of staff and researchers, and to protect our collections, we have had to make some changes to our procedures.
 Researchers will now need to make appointments to do research in the Archives.
 Currently, researchers are limited to a one hour research appointment per day.
 Research appointment times are as follows:

 Did you know that there are vast amounts of great music available to you through our Hoopla digital service?
 And even better, it’s all for free with a library card?
 When you download music, you get to listen to a whole album for seven days before it gets “returned”.
 Listed below are just some of the most popular albums in a few of the many categories.
 What is your favorite category of music to listen to?
 Do you always listen to the same music, or different music for different occasions?